To-Fujita/ChatBot_with_ParlAI/README.md

 ![ChatBot_000](https://to-fujita.github.io/Images/ChatBot_000.gif "Images for ChatBot")

 ## 4. Details
 I have confirmed these Python Scripts on the above conditions only.
-I will show you below how to execute the P`ython scripts.
+I will show you below how to execute the Python scripts.
 ### 4-1.
 Preparation
 (a) Download & unzip the files
 - [ParlAI](https://github.com/facebookresearch/parlai): A framework for training and evaluating AI models on a variety of openly available dialogue datasets.